 Ecology, Policy, and Social Transformation

-Apply systems thinking and sustainability theory to real world cases.
+Apply systems thinking and environmental justice studies to real world case studies.
 Partner with organizers transforming communities and restoring ecosystems.

 Topics & Themes

 History, theory, science, and art of environmental justice.
 Anti-colonial, interdisciplinary field methods and research practices.
 Systems-thinking to grow student capacity for change-making.
 Internship to apply program themes to student educational and career goals

 Terms & Dates

 Fall 2020 (Sept.8 - Dec.
 18), Spring 2021 (Feb.
 2 - May 14)